SeldonIO/seldon-core/docs/source/contents/apis/inference/index.md

  * [Seldon, KServe, NVIDIA V2 Inference API Spec](./v2.md)

-In future, Seldon will provide extensions for use with Pipelines, Experiments and Explainers.
+In future, Seldon may provide extensions for use with Pipelines, Experiments and Explainers.

 ```{toctree}
 :maxdepth: 1